 So presumably, John was acting in the sphere of an Old Testament prophet, where he was following what God had told him to say.

-Jesus announced the New Covenant at the last supper before he was betrayed, which was a year or two after John had spoken out against Herod.
+Jesus announced the New Covenant at the Last Supper before he was betrayed, which was a year or two after John had spoken out against Herod.

-3. The authoritarian regime of King Saul and what David did
+3. The authoritarian regime of King Saul and what David did.

 Here we look at a different situation, David was not a prophet, he was to be the next king.